Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ![Alluxio master]({{ site.baseurl }}/img/architecture-master.png)

-Alluxio master service can be deployed as one primary master and several standby masters for fault tolerance.
-When the primary master goes down, a standby master is elected to become the new primary master.
+Alluxio master service can be deployed as one leader master and several standby masters for fault tolerance.
+When the leader master goes down, a standby master is elected to become the new leader master.

-#### Primary Master
+#### Leader Master

-There is only one primary master in an Alluxio cluster.
-The primary master is responsible for managing the global metadata of the system.
+There is only one leader master in an Alluxio cluster.
+The leader master is responsible for managing the global metadata of the system.
 This includes file system metadata (e.g. the namespace tree), block metadata (e.g block locations), and worker capacity metadata (free and used space).
 Alluxio clients interact with the leader master to read or modify this metadata.
-In addition, all workers periodically send heartbeat information to the primary master to maintain their participation in the cluster.
-The primary master does not initiate communication with other components; it only responds to requests via RPC services.
-Additionally, the primary master writes journals to a distributed persistent storage to allow for recovery of master state information.
+In addition, all workers periodically send heartbeat information to the leader master to maintain their participation in the cluster.
+The leader master does not initiate communication with other components; it only responds to requests via RPC services.
+Additionally, the leader master writes journals to a distributed persistent storage to allow for recovery of master state information.

 #### Standby Masters

-Standby masters read journals written by the primary master to keep their own copies of master state up-to-date.
+Standby masters read journals written by the leader master to keep their own copies of master state up-to-date.
 They also write journal checkpoints for faster recovery in the future.
 They do not process any requests from other Alluxio components.